Old Map of Kent, 1611 by John Speed - Canterbury, Maidstone, Bromley, Tunbridge, Margate

-This old black and white/monochrome map shows the ancient county of Kent as it was in 1611.
+This old, monochrome and wonderful map shows the ancient county of Kent as it was in 1611.
 It was created by John Speed and engraved by Jodocus Hondius, and originally published in Speed's "The Theatre of the Empire of Great Britaine".

 Many of the towns, villages and cities in Kent are already visible in this map.
 In the bottom left is a detailed engraving of Canterbury, along with a legend and more than 50 points of interest.
 In the bottom right there's a cute inset engraving of Rochester and the river Medway.

-Some of the towns, villages and places clearly visible in this old map include: Canterbury, Dover, Rye, Tunbridge, Maidstone, Sevenoaks, Hever, Orpington, Edenbridge, Ashford, Folkestone, Isle of Sheppey, Whitstable, Bromley, Chislehurst, Herne Bay, Broadstairs, Deal, Gravesend, Rochester, Margate and more.
+Some of the towns, villages and places clearly visible in this old map include: Canterbury, Dover, Rye, Tunbridge, Maidstone, Hever, Orpington, Edenbridge, Ashford, Folkstone, Isle of Sheppey, Whitstable and Bromley.

 Take a look at the detailed images and try to spot your hometown!

-This would make a wonderful gift for someone from Kent or who has Kent in their heart.
+This would make a wonderful birthday, Christmas, work leaving or housewarming gift for someone from Kent or who has The Garden of England close to their heart.